fuzzygroup/blog/_posts/2022-07-07-creating-a-rails-app-using-jumpstart-pro.md

     rails javascript:build

-The next error you will get is
+The next error you will get, if you try to test again, is:

 > The asset "application.css" is not present in the asset pipeline